Metroid: 1986–1991: Origins

-As R&D1 were committed to making another game, Nintendo brought in Intelligent Systems to develop Super Metroid for the Super Nintendo Entertainment System (SNES).
+As R&D1 were committed to making another game, Nintendo brought in Intelligent Systems to develop Super Metroid for the 16-bit Super Nintendo Entertainment System (SNES).
 Development began in late 1991.
 Released in 1994, Super Metroid drastically expanded the Metroid formula, with numerous new power-ups and a richer story.
 It received acclaim and is considered one of the best SNES games.
-It was directed by Yoshio Sakamoto, character designer for the first Metroid; Sakamoto has directed or produced most of the 2D Metroid games since.
+It was directed by Yoshio Sakamoto, the character designer for the first Metroid; Sakamoto has directed or produced most of the 2D Metroid games since.

-After the release of Super Metroid, the franchise entered an eight-year hiatus.
-Nintendo considered developing a Metroid game for the Nintendo 64, but could not generate firm ideas.
-Sakamoto said: "When I held the N64 controller in my hands I just couldn't imagine how it could be used to move Samus around."
-An unidentified company declined an offer from Nintendo to develop an Nintendo 64 Metroid, as they were not confident they could create a worthwhile successor to Super Metroid.
-Samus appeared in the Nintendo 64 fighting game Super Smash Bros.
+After Super Metroid, no new Metroid games were released for eight years.
+Nintendo could not generate firm ideas for a Metroid for their new console, the Nintendo 64.
+Sakamoto said he could not imagine how the Nintendo 64 controller could be used to move Samus.
+An unidentified company declined an offer from Nintendo to develop a Metroid game for the Nintendo 64, as they were not confident they could create a successor to Super Metroid.
+The Virtual Boy game Galactic Pinball (1995) featured a segment in which the player controls Samus' gunship, and Samus was a playable character in the Nintendo 64 fighting game Super Smash Bros.
 (1999).